cognitive functioning +

 Communication: The ability to communicate effectively is a key skill that can impact student’s academic and social success.
-As they escape rooms in teams, they practice listening, nonverbal communication, positive communication and asking questions to better understand their teammates’ points of view.
-In the advanced levels, participants learn negotiation and conflict resolution. communication skills helped them to escape the rooms.
+As they escape rooms in teams, they practice listening, nonverbal communication, positive communication, and asking questions to better understand their teammates’ points of view.
+In the advanced levels, participants learn negotiation and conflict resolution.
 Participants see the direct impact of improving their communication skills on their team’s ability to solve puzzles and escape rooms.

 Decision Making: Decision-making is a crucial skill for children.
 The process of decision-making helps children define their personality and create an individuated self.
-Children are constantly required to make decisions at home and at school, and often worry about making the wrong choice.
+Children are constantly required to make decisions at home and school and often worry about making the wrong choice.
 Participants learn a variety of simple processes for making decisions.
-We emphasize experimenting which helps children to try out their decision, gather information on how their decision worked or not, and try again.
-Completing puzzles to escape rooms provides children with lots of opportunity to apply their decision-making skills and raise their awareness of their team-mates’ choices.
-All of this is applied back to ‘real life’ to help children in the decision-making process, and to make better decisions.
+We emphasize experimenting which helps children to try out their decision, gather information on how their decision worked, and try again.
+Completing puzzles to escape rooms provides children with a lot of opportunities to apply their decision-making skills and raise their awareness of their teammates’ choices.

 Collaborative Leadership: Within school, children are evaluated on their ability to collaborate on assignments and projects.
-Essentially children are asked to participate on self-managed teams where every member is a leader.
+Essentially children are asked to participate in self-managed teams where every member is a leader.
 However, they are rarely taught how to be an effective team leader.
-In escape room camps with a collaborative leadership focus, children learn leadership strategies for teams.
+In after-school programs with a collaborative leadership focus, children learn leadership strategies for teams.
 They test out their new skills as they solve puzzles together and escape rooms.

 Creative Thinking: Creative thinking is an invaluable skill for creating school work that is novel, relevant, exceptional, and innovative.
 Children who are skilled at creative thinking have an easier time overcoming barriers.
-They see problems as interesting opportunities, don’t give up easily and work hard.
-They can challenge their assumptions, suspend judgment and tolerate ambiguity.
-In an escape room camp with a creative thinking focus, children learn methods for initiating creative thinking when they get stuck and expand their ability to think creatively in a team setting.
-The puzzles in the escape rooms support the development of creative thinking because the answers are not immediately obvious.
+They see problems as interesting opportunities, don’t give up easily, and work hard to the end of their projects.
+Escaping helps children to challenge their assumptions, suspend judgment and tolerate ambiguity.
+Children learn methods for initiating creative thinking when they get stuck and to develop their ability to think creatively in a team setting.

 Critical Thinking.
 Strong critical thinking skills are vital for school and the future.
 Many children can come up with ideas but they have difficulty putting those ideas into action.
-In an escape room camp with a critical thinking focus, children learn how to organize their ideas, decide what is achievable and to implement their ideas.
+Participants in Awesome Escape Rooms 4 Kids programs learn how to organize their ideas, decide what is achievable, and implement their ideas.
 They learn to make sense of information, analyze, compare, contrast, and make inferences as they solve puzzles and escape rooms.

 Strategic Thinking: Strategic thinking involves taking into account the impact of one’s own and others’ actions.
 Developmental limitations of children tend to make strategic and “future” thinking challenging.
-We teach children strategies that improves their future thinking and escape rooms especially designed to test their strategic thinking.
+We teach children strategies that improve their future thinking.